 - List your reference’s name, role, email, and telephone number.

-For the Learning Outcomes section you must describe the activity, what you learned, and how it shaped you as a leader, and how you will use this learning moving forward — all in 1,000 characters or less (including spaces)!
+For the Learning Outcomes section, you must describe the activity, what you learned, how it shaped you as a leader, and how you will use this learning moving forward — all in 1,000 characters or less (including spaces)!

 COACH’S TIP: In the Learning Outcomes section, you should provide a deeper insight and discuss why this learning is important and how it can be applied to your life today (and in the future).